 - Resources for businesses and employers: https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/businesses-employers.html

 - Information for Travelers: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html

 To protect yourself and your family, you should follow the governor’s health directive and stay at home.
-When you do need to go out for critical services like groceries or health care, follow these guidelines:
+When you do need to go out for critical services like groceries or health care, remember that the best way to prevent illness is to avoid being exposed to this virus, and follow these guidelines:

 - Clean your hands often and avoid touching your face.

 - Cover your mouth and nose with a cloth face cover when around others.